multiOTP/multiotp/README.md

 Google Authenticator TOTP tokens must have a 30 seconds interval.
 Available characters in base32 are only ABCDEFGHIJKLMNOPQRSTUVWXYZ234567

-To quickly create a user, use the -fascreate option with the name of the user.
+To quickly create a user, use the -fastcreate option with the name of the user.
 A quickly created user is compatible with Google Auth (30 seconds, 6 digits).
+Depending on the prefix PIN option (WHICH IS ENABLED BY DEFAULT), a prefix PIN will be requested or not before the displayed token.
+If the PIN is not given, it is generated randomly.

+To quickly create a user without a prefix PIN request, use -fastcreatenopin

+To quickly create a user with a prefix PIN request, use -fastecreatewithpin

 If a token is locked (return code 24), you have to resync the token to unlock.
 Requesting an SMS token (put sms as the password), and typing the received